-If there are already values in your cube, you can use the like command to read out an existing distribution under a consolidated cell and copy it using another value in another cell.
+If there are already values in your cube, you can use the like command to read out an existing distribution under a consolidated cell and copy it, with another value in another cell.

-- If an element name is used in more than one dimension, you have to prefix it with the name of the dimension you want to use, followed by a colon (for example:
+- If an element name is used in more than one dimension, you have to prefix it with the name of the dimension to be considered, followed by a colon (for example: like Years:2018).

 - When you enter a number with a sign, you have to put an apostrophe in front of the sign.

 - The process can fail if there are different dimensions in the cube with elements of the same name.
 In this case, you also have to enter the name of the element’s dimension.
 The combination of dimension name and element name is unique.
 Use a colon as a separator; for example: like Versions:Actual;2018

 The following example uses data from the Demo database to illustrate the like command.
 We will split the new budget value 20,000,000 for 2021 according to the shares of Actual in the year 2018.

 Entry: 20000000 like Actual;2018 in C14: